-Rom.
-15:4 For whatever was written in earlier times was written for our instruction, that through perseverance and the encouragement of the Scriptures we might have hope.
+(Rom.
+15:4) For whatever was written in earlier times was written for our instruction, that through perseverance and the encouragement of the Scriptures we might have hope.

-Titus 1:9 holding fast the faithful word which is in accordance with the teaching, that he may be able both to exhort in sound doctrine and to refute those who contradict.
+(Titus 1:9) holding fast the faithful word which is in accordance with the teaching, that he may be able both to exhort in sound doctrine and to refute those who contradict.

-God's Word (especially its promises and indicatives) is the primary means of encouragement for Christians (Rom.
-15:4; Titus 1:9).
-Therefore, if you want to be an effective encourager, you must become proficient in the Word!
+God's Word (especially its promises and indicatives) is the primary means of encouragement for Christians.
+Therefore, if you want to be an effective encourager, you must keep meditating on the Word (see Isa.
+50:4) and keep growing in your proficiency in the Word!

-QUALIFICATION: This does not mean that we just quote scripture.
+Qualification: This does not mean that we just quote scripture.
 This can be (or be perceived as) condescending or insensitive.
-Instead, consider sharing what God showed you in a similar situation; "packaging" scriptural truth in different words; leading the person by questions to their own discovery of God's truth for the situation.
+Instead, consider sharing what God showed you in a similar situation, "packaging" scriptural truth in different words, leading the person by questions to their own discovery of God's truth for the situation, etc.